dialogic-godot/documentation/documentation/getting-started.md

 Once your character is created, you will see the character editor.
 This editor has 4 main sections.
 <img src="/media/character_editor.png" width="600"/>

-You can learn more about portraits, custom portraits and the character settings in this tutorial: *[Characters & Portraits](/documentation/characters-and-portraits)*
+You can learn more about portraits, custom portraits and the character settings in this tutorial: *[Characters & Portraits](characters-and-portraits.md)*

-## 5. Adding the dialogue to your game
+## 5. Adding the dialog to your game

-The last important step is to actually have this dialogue show up in your game.
+The last important step is to actually have this dialog show up in your game.

 For that, we need two things to happen: